wjschne/apaquarto/Features.md

 ````

-A reference to {apafg-myfigure} will be replaced by "Figure 1" (or "Figure 2", "Figure 3", etc.).
-Again, I would have liked to use the standard quarto reference system (i.e., {@apafg-myfigure}), but I could not any way around this problem.

 ## APA Level 4 and 5 Headings Appear with Subsequent Text

 Level 4 and 5 Headings remain as true headings that appear in the navigation tab in MS Word.
 Yet they appear as if they are in the same paragraph with subsequent text.
 This feature was implemented with apaquarto.lua filter that inserts openxml tags in the headers: